 Global Junior Squash tournaments

-US Junior Open – considered the largest junior squash tournament in the world.
+US Junior Open – is considered the largest junior squash tournament in the world.
 In 2014, the tournament hosted a record field of over 900 players representing over 20 countries.
 Egypt has successful boy champions, with the US with the most girls’ champions.

 The Hong Kong Junior Squash Open – this tournament is organised by the Asian Squash Federation and the Hong Kong Squash Association.
-It is one of the four Tier 2 squash events, which used in the world junior rankings and attracts over 500 players every year.
+It is one of the four Tier 2 squash events, which is used in the world junior rankings and attracts over 500 players every year.

-Famous alumni of this tournament is Ollie Holland (England),
+Famous alumni of this tournament is Ollie Holland (England)

 European Junior Open – an annual tournament organised by the European Squash Federation, which open to squash players aged under 15 and 17 to play in team championships and under 19’s to play in individual and team championships.

 Famous alumni of this tournament is: Sarah-Jane Perry (England).